GameCube accessories: Action Replay

 Action Replay is a cheat device made by Datel, allowing input of codes that modify the game.
 A FreeLoader is included with the software.
 It contains a boot disc with the codes and startup, and a dongle that connects into memory card slot B and stores 1 or 2 memory blocks.
 Its save file can be copied onto other memory cards, as well, allowing for one person to share their codes with someone who may have an earlier version of Action Replay, or the sharing of custom-made codes.

 Action Replay MAX is the same but its dongle has more storage, 64 Mb card with 1019 blocks.

 Freeloader

 FreeLoader disables the regional lockout in the GameCube, allowing games from any region (PAL, NTSC, NTSC-J, etc.) to be played on a console from any region.
 Some Freeloaders are compatible with the Wii, allowing out of region GameCube games on it (later blocked by system updates).

 Advance Game Port

 The Advance Game Port is Datel's version of the Game Boy Player.
 This dongle connects to memory card slot B and is booted up with the included boot disc.
 Some models have code generators for built in cheat devices.
 The advantage is that no removal of plates on the bottom, nor tools, are needed to install it.
-There are a few problems with the audio and video framerate and it is not 100% compatible with GBA games.
-Unlike the Game Boy Player, it is compatible with the Wii.
+Unlike the Game Boy Player, it uses emulation rather than containing a real GBA, and as such there are a few problems with the audio and video framerate and it is not 100% compatible with GBA games.
+As it connects via a Memory Card Slot rather than the Hi-Speed Port, it is compatible with the Wii.